Wishing Others Well

 A True Story

-It is said that some people are so hateful and jealous that when asked such a question by God, they would have Him remove one of their eyes so that He can gouge out their neighbours' both eyes.
-Interesting, isn't it?
+It is said that most people are so jealous and hateful that when asked such a question by God, they would have Him remove one of their eyes so that He can gouge out their neighbour's two eyes.
+That's interesting, isn't it?

 Sharing is CaringLike this story?
 Then share it on: